mischasarac/Advanced-Topics/README.md

 This repository documents my ongoing work to implement a live listing arbitrage strategy.
 The code runs locally on a Raspberry Pi, and the project is based on the hypothesis that newly listed cryptocurrencies often experience short-term pricing inefficiencies across centralized exchanges.

-By exploiting these temporary lags and discrepancies — particularly on Binance, Bybit, and KuCoin — the aim is to execute profitable cross-exchange trades.
+By exploiting these temporary lags and discrepancies, particularly on Binance, Bybit, and KuCoin, the aim is to execute profitable cross-exchange trades.
 Future improvements include expanding to decentralized exchanges to further improve latency and execution performance.

 ## Current Status